gruntbliss/grunt-pact-js/docs/overview.md

     });
 ```

-If you want add a custom game file for the mock service you can do this with:
+If you want add a custom Gem file for the mock service you can do this with:

 ```
     grunt.initConfig({